CSC207-UofT/course-project-team-scouts/phase1/progress_report.md

   - Some of the player names in our database contain non-Latin characters.
 These are not monospaced, but our current presenter functions assume that all output is monospaced.
   - The result is that column formatting is ruined, and attribute data becomes misaligned.
   - From our research, it seems like there is no real solution to this problem in Java, other than replacing non-Latin characters with a placeholder (*e.g.* `?`), or removing these players from the output entirely (this is our current solution).
+- Our `Database` classes have static variables and methods, causing multiple issues
+  - Testing is a hassle, since we have to reset the static variables after every single test that modifies them and make sure that we aren't missing any hidden mutation.
+  - Serialization is not possible for the `Database` classes if they have static variables.
+    - Java does not allow static variables to be serialized.
+    - Even if we could, it wouldn't be possible read in a previously created `PlayerDatabase` or `TeamDatabase` object and replace the static variable's value from when it was first initialized.
+  - The static methods prevent us from having an abstract `Database` class or interface, and the static variables create issues with inheritance (we have to shadow the parent's variables).

 ## Group Member Roles